Repair help

 AZparts Team

-- Eliminates Lingering Odors – Food particles can create unpleasant smells that transfer to fresh meals.
+- Eliminates lingering odors: Stuck-on particles cause bad smells that transfer to fresh meals.

-- Reduces Fire Hazards – The National Fire Protection Association (NFPA) reports that microwaves cause 4% of home cooking-related fires annually, often due to grease and food buildup.
+- Reduces fire hazards: The NFPA reports microwaves are responsible for 4% of cooking-related fires — often due to grease.

 1. Quick & Easy Cleaning (For Light Messes)